import marimo as mo

 Challenge 1

-Write a functionboo that print either 0 or 1, depending on the argument.
-Remember, no condition and you can only pass functions !
+Write a functionboo that returns either 0 or 1, depending on the argument.
+Remember, no "if" and no arithmetic !

 def true(a, b):